 Charging points or increasing premium because of accidents.
 Section 38.2-1905 of the Code of Virginia provides the guidelines for charging points or increasing premiums for accidents in which the insured was wholly or partially at fault.
 Administrative Letter 1992-25 and Administrative Letter 1980-12 provide further clarification and require that the insurer has proof of fault prior to the assignment of points.
 Examiners often find that an insurer has increased the insured's premium without first obtaining evidence of fault.
 Furthermore, the Consumer Services Section finds insurers using "failure to maintain control of the vehicle" as justification for charging points.
 This is not evidence of fault without more information.
+The insurer should also ensure that the point is assigned to the vehicle customarily driven by the operator responsible for the accident as required by § 38.2-1905 C of the Code of Virginia and explained by Administrative Letter 1990-9.
 Please be aware that a Virginia Motor Vehicle report does not indicate fault; rather, it indicates that the driver was involved in an accident.
 Fault must be determined through additional research.
 Finally, when insurers send the right to appeal notice to an insured because the insurer has applied points to the insured's policy or increased his premium as a result of a motor vehicle accident, the notice should provide the date of the accident so that the insured knows why the points are being applied.
 Insurers are required to inform insureds to whom notices are sent pursuant to Section 38.2-1905 of the Code of Virginia that the insured has 60 days from receipt of the notice to request a review by the Commissioner of Insurance of the application of points to his policy as a result of an motor vehicle accident.
-Insurers are only required to send an accident surcharge notice once when the surcharge is initially applied to the policy rather than with every renewal until the expiration date of the surcharge.

 Please note: Some insurers' rules (delineating those accidents that are not considered "chargeable") state that if the operator involved in the accident was hit by a "hit and run driver, the accident is not chargeable if the accident is reported to the proper authorities within 24 hours."
 Subsection 38.2-2206 D of the Code of Virginia provides that if the owner or operator of a motor vehicle that causes bodily injury or property damage is unknown and there has been no contact between the motor vehicle and the insured's person/motor vehicle, the accident must be reported promptly to either (i) the insurer or (ii) to a law enforcement officer in order for the insured to receive uninsured motorist benefits.
-Furthermore, if there is contact between the insured and a motor vehicle operated by an unknown owner or operator, then no such notice is required for the insured to receive uninsured motorist benefits.
+Furthermore, if there is contact between the insured and a motor vehicle operated by an unknown owner or operator, then no such notice is required in order for the insured to receive uninsured motorist benefits.
 Therefore, no "hit and run" accident can be characterized as "at-fault" with respect to the insured.
 All rating rules to the contrary should be immediately amended.